Edit

 The CA generates a new x509 certificate based on the correct template and sends it back to the script.
 This step ensures that the renewed certificate aligns with the predefined security policies.

-Monitoring and email notification: All operations that various Azure components run, such as an Automation account, Key Vault, a storage account queue, and Event Grid, are logged within the Azure Monitor Logs workspace to enable monitoring.
+8. Monitoring and email notification: All logs related to operations that run across various Azure components, including the Automation account, Key Vault, the storage account queue, and Event Grid, should be sent to the Azure Monitor Logs workspace.
 After the certificate merges into the key vault, the script sends an email message to administrators to notify them of the outcome.

-For Linux distributions where the Key Vault extension can't be installed, schedule the script_for_not_supported_ARC_on_Linux_distro script to achieve the same functionality as the extension.
+For Linux distributions in which you can't install the Key Vault extension, schedule the script_for_not_supported_ARC_on_Linux_distro script to achieve the same functionality as the extension.

 Components